Isuru-rana/j1939-ESP32/README.md

     * Network address negotiation
     * Transport Protocol (~1.7k packets)
 * Compile-time optimized units such as percentages, volts, kilometers, etc. by way of `embr` lib
+* Lean and highly portable.
+No dynamic allocation.

 What makes this particular library interesting compared to some others?
 In a word: specialization.